-The right kind of fence can really enhance the look of your home and add a healthy dose of curb appeal.
-But which type of fence is right for you?
+The right fence type can really enhance the look of your home and add a healthy dose of curb appeal.
+But which kind of fence is right for you?
 Here are three things to consider when deciding what fence style you should get:

 There are a few factors to consider when deciding what fence will work for you and your home.
 First, what is the main purpose of the fence?
 If it’s to keep your dog in the yard, you’ll need to consider the size of the dog.
 A fence with narrowly spaced pickets may be better for a smaller dog, and a taller fence would likely be a smarter pick for a larger dog or a dog that is known to jump.
 If you’re looking for a fence for pool safety, there are certain fences that meet “pool code,” which you’ll need to consider.
 Maybe you’re looking for some seclusion from the neighbors.
 In that case, check out privacy fencing options.
 Whatever your reason for wanting a fence, there are plenty of fence styles to suit your needs.